Van Cortlandt Park

 The land that Van Cortlandt Park now occupies was purchased by Jacobus Van Cortlandt from John Barrett around 1691.
 His son Frederick built the Van Cortlandt House on the property, but died before its completion.
 Later, the land was used during the Revolutionary War when the Stockbridge militia was destroyed by the Queen's Rangers.
 In 1888, the family property was sold to the City of New York and made into a public parkland.
-The Van Cortlandt House, which would later be designated as a historic landmark, was converted into a public museum, and new paths were created across the property to make it more passable.
+The Van Cortlandt House, later designated as a historic landmark, was converted into a public museum, and new paths were created across the property to make it more passable.

-In the 1930s, the Robert Moses-directed construction of the Henry Hudson Parkway and Mosholu Parkway fragmented Van Cortlandt Park into its six discontinuous pieces.
+In the 1930s, the Robert Moses–directed construction of the Henry Hudson Parkway and Mosholu Parkway fragmented Van Cortlandt Park into its six discontinuous pieces.
 The last remaining freshwater marsh in New York State, Tibbetts Brook, was dredged and landscaped to accommodate construction, causing large-scale ecological disruption within the park.
 The 1975 New York City fiscal crisis caused much of the park to fall into disrepair.
 Gradual improvements began taking place from the late 1980s on including the addition of new pathways, signage, and security.
-In 2014, the "Van Cortlandt Park Master Plan 2034" was published, providing a concrete blueprint of the park's proposed redevelopment in the following years.
+In 2014, the "Van Cortlandt Park Master Plan 2034" was published.